hanzhou032/Multi-Robot-Coordination/README.md

 # Multi-Robot-Coordination
-Source codes of my 4YP in University of Oxford
+Source codes of my 4YP in University of Oxford.

 It contains the following list of version:
 1. Dual-robot system with Combinatorial Auctioning process, ending with "CA".
 2. Multi-robot system with Parallel Auctioning process, ending with "PA".